French Defence, Classical Variation: 1.e4 e6 2.d4...... Be7

 History and Notable Players

 It arises from the French Defense: Classical Variation.
-Among the most prolific practitioners on the White side are Alexander Alekhine (16 games), Jonny Hector (15 games), Emanuel Lasker (15 games).
-On the Black side, notable exponents include Evgeny Gleizerov (73 games), Mikhail Ulibin (47 games), Gideon Stahlberg (46 games).
+On the White side, Alexander Alekhine (16 games), Jonny Hector (15 games), Emanuel Lasker (15 games) top the database.
+Notable Black exponents: Evgeny Gleizerov (73 games), Mikhail Ulibin (47 games), Gideon Stahlberg (46 games).

 Main Lines and Variations